Yonle/installevery_termuxpackage/README.md

 A simple script to install all termux package in single command

 # Install
 Beware: This requires atleast 17 GB+ of free storage.
-This script **May not gonna work sometime** due to termux pkg changes
+This script **__may not gonna work sometime__** due to termux pkg changes.
+So do not expect it will works perfectly.
 ```bash
 curl -L# https://github.com/Yonle/installevery_termuxpackage/raw/main/installAllPkg.sh | sh
 ```